dotnet/docs/docs/csharp/tuples.md

 Ths version enumerates the sequence exactly once.
 But, it's not very reusable code.
-As you keep working, you'll find that many different statistical computations use both the sum of the sequence, and the sum of the squares of the sequence.
+As you keep working, you'll find that many different statistical computations use the number of items in the sequence, the sum of the sequence, and the sum of the squares of the sequence.
 Let's refactor this method and write a utility method that produces both of those values, along with the number of items in the collection.